Tropical Mirror Symmetry in Dimension One: Introduction

 We reveal the close connection between the Fock space approach to mirror symmetry of elliptic curves and the new tropical approach.

-Here, tropical geometry hands us a shortcut: by passing to tropical Gromov-Witten invariants on the tropical elliptic curve $E_\mathbb{T}$, we can directly relate the generating series of Gromov-Witten invariants of the elliptic curve $E$ to a matrix element on the bosonic Fock space (see Figure \ref{fig-Overview}), supporting the slogan ''tropicalization is bosonification'' from \cite{CJMR16}, and the intuition underlying the Gross-Siebert program that tropical geometry is a natural language in the context of mirror symmetry.
+Here, tropical geometry hands us a shortcut: by passing to tropical Gromov--Witten invariants on the tropical elliptic curve $E_\mathbb{T}$, we can directly relate the generating series of Gromov--Witten invariants of the elliptic curve $E$ to a matrix element on the bosonic Fock space (see Figure \ref{fig-Overview}), supporting the slogan ``tropicalization is bosonification'' from \cite{CJMR16}, and the intuition underlying the Gross--Siebert program that tropical geometry is a natural language in the context of mirror symmetry.

 We soup up the traditional Fock space approach to give an alternative proof of the tropical mirror symmetry relation Theorem \ref{thm-refinedmirrortrop}, for simplicity restricting to the case of Hurwitz numbers.
+The main ingredient is a version of Wick's theorem which encodes matrix elements in a~bosonic Fock space as weighted sums of graphs, which can then directly be related to tropical Hurwitz covers (see Theorem \ref{thm-fock}).

+Since the first version of this paper appeared as preprint, other researchers have continued working on related topics.
+We would like to point out in particular a series of papers by Blomme who studies the enumerative geometry of line bundles over elliptic curves and generalized further to the enumerative geometry of abelian surfaces \cite{Blom21, Blom22}, and the papers on enumerative geometry of elliptic fibrations by Oberdieck and Pixton \cite{OP18, OP19}.

-The main ingredient is a version of Wick's Theorem which encodes matrix elements in a bosonic Fock space as weighted sums of graphs, which can then directly be related to tropical Hurwitz covers (see Theorem \ref{thm-fock}). \\ \\ Section \ref{chap-mirror} focuses on tropical mirror symmetry and its direct proof via a bijection involving graph covers and monomials in a Feynman integral.
-Again, the fact that tropical mirror symmetry holds on a fine level has interesting implications for graph summands of the generating series of descendant Gromov-Witten invariants.
-The quasimodularity of these graph summands is shown in Section \ref{sec-quasimod} relying on \cite{GM16}.
+Section \ref{chap-mirror} focuses on tropical mirror symmetry and its direct proof via a bijection involving graph covers and monomials in a Feynman integral.
+Again, the fact that tropical mirror symmetry holds on a fine level has interesting implications for graph summands of the generating series of descendant Gromov--Witten invariants.
+The quasimodularity of these graph summands is shown in Section \ref{sec-quasimod} relying on \cite[Theorem 6.1]{GM16}.
 Section \ref{chap-fock} is devoted to the Fock space approach.